armory/docs/content/en/docs/armory-admin/policy-engine-enable/policy-engine-ext-enable.md

 ---
 title: Enable Policy Engine Extension in Armory Enterprise
 linkTitle: Enable Policy Engine Extension
-description: "Enable the Policy Engine and configure an OPA server.
-When enabled, the Policy Engine can perform save time or runtime validation on your Spinnaker pipelines."
+description: "Enable the Policy Engine Extension and connect to an OPA server.
+When enabled, the Policy Engine can perform save time or runtime validation on your Armory Enterprise pipelines."
 ---
 ![Proprietary](/images/proprietary.svg)